-While it is one of the most recently annexed states in the US, admitted to the union in only 1912, New Mexico’s history is an ancient one, that started long before The Constitution was even a thought.
+While it is one of the newest states in the US, admitted to the union in only 1912, New Mexico’s history is an ancient one.
 The name ‘New Mexico’, or Nuevo Mexico in Spanish, was given to the region as late as 1563, more than two hundred years before US independence from Britain.
 Even the state’s current capital, Santa Fe, was founded as a capital of New Spain in 1610.

-For thousands of years, the region that would some day become New Mexico has been home to numerous cultures, peoples, politics, and religions that would shape the state as we know it today.
+For thousands of years, the region that would one day become New Mexico was home to numerous cultures, peoples, politics, and religions that would shape the state as we know it today.
 Fortunately for history-buffs and the weekend vacationer alike, a face-to-face experience with these pillars of state history is not hard to find.

-Having been a trade center, and seat of government for many different cultures over the past few thousand years, Santa Fe is a great place to start any historic journey, as many of the states historic sites are within a day’s drive from the city.
+Having been a trade center, and seat of government for different cultures, Santa Fe is a great place to start any historic journey, as many of the states historic sites are within a day’s drive from the city.

 Coronado Historic Site is one such site.
 As with many of New Mexico’s historic sites, Coronado marks a turning point in New Mexican history.
 According to records, the site marks the encampment where Spanish Conquistador Francisco Vasquez de Coronado organized his expedition, consisting of 300 soldiers and 800 Indian allies from the south, before descending into the Rio Grande Valley to search for the fabled “seven cities of gold”.
 Like many histories of New Mexico, this site clearly shows the intermingling of early peoples.
 Near Coronado’s encampment, a Tewa pueblo, Kuaua, was discovered and excavated in the 1930’s.
 The modern day visitor center continues to represent this clash of cultures with artifacts from both Native American and Spanish Colonial origin.